Yesvantpur Junction railway station

 Yesvantpur Junction railway station also Yeshwanthapura Junction railway station (station code: YPR) is one of the three important stations which serves the city of Bangalore which is located in Yesvantpur locality.
 It is one of the developing stations of Bangalore created for reducing the rush at Bangalore City railway station.

 Location

 This station is located on the Bengaluru–Pune & Bengaluru–Hyderabad main lines.
-Being a main location, all trains bound towards Hubballi & Hyderabad either originate from here or the ones from KSR Bengaluru have a stop at this station.
+Being a main location, all trains bound towards Hubballi & Secunderabad either originate from here or the ones from KSR Bengaluru have a stop at this station.

 Direct trains to major Indian cities such as Delhi, Mumbai, Pune, Indore, Bhubaneswar, Bhopal, Gwalior, Jabalpur, Ajmer, Jaipur, Ayodhya, Gorakhpur, Lucknow, Chandigarh, Thiruvananthapuram, Mangaluru, Kannur, Kozhikode, Ahmedabad, Puducherry etc. also originate from Yeshwantpur.

 Infrastructure

 Yesvantpur Junction railway station has a total of 6 platforms out of which platform 1,2,4,5 and 6 are platforms for originating & terminating trains.
 Platform 3 is generally used by passing-through trains.
 There are two overbridges, one connecting platform 1 and 2, and another from platform 2 to platforms 3,4,5 and 6.
 It has 2 entrances-one from Yeshwantapur old area, and another from Tumkur Road.
 The one on Tumkur Road connects to platform-6.
 The Yeshwanthpur metro station is at a walkable distance from the station.

 Yesvantpur Junction railway station has 6 non-AC retiring rooms and 12 dormitories at a reasonable cost.
 Other facilities such as AC VIP Lounge, Essential stalls, and an ATM also available in the station.
 It even provides free Wi-Fi for the people in and nearby the station.